 Who doesn’t love baking with cocoa?
-The woodsy aroma, the intense cocoa flavour!
-As a chocolate lover, you’ve probably noticed recipes that call for different types of cocoa powder; usually Dutch-process or Natural cocoa powder.
+Ah, the woodsy aroma, the intense cocoa flavour!
+As a chocolate lover, you’ve probably noticed recipes that call for different types of cocoa powder; usually Dutch-process or Natural.
 Both types of cocoa powder are unsweetened so they’re pretty bitter when tasted alone.
 There are two big differences between them, though, which means using the wrong one in your recipe can affect the flavour and texture of the dish.

 We’re going to look at the differences between Dutch-process and Natural cocoa powder, including how to substitute one for the other.
 Let’s start by getting to know cocoa powder first.

 Cocoa beans are the fruit of the Theobroma Cacao tree, a rainforest crop that only grows in the “cocoa belt”.
 This limited geographic region is a narrow band running 20 degrees north and south of the equator.
 Nearly 70% of the world's cocoa is grown in West Africa (Ghana and Cote d'Ivoire), but other countries include Indonesia, Nigeria, Brazil, Ecuador, Mexico, Peru, and the Dominican Republic.